 Open-offset LFK (Left Facing Knot) coils are ergonomically designed to offer ultra-responsive support.
 The LFK coil structure enhances body support, where each coil is resilient and works together to create an overall and effective response to greater load.
 They are similar to open coils with the main difference being the fact that each coil spring is connected to the next by a helical wire that runs at the top.
 This design provides for fair body contouring together with improved motion isolation.
 This mattress design is supportive of the body.

-This design is so named because of the fact that each coil is individually wrapped in its own pocket.
-As a result, each spring moves independently of the others, making for good motion isolation.
-Furthermore, the individual springs are better able to adjust to the body’s weight and contours.
+This design is so named because each coil is individually wrapped in its own pocket.
+As a result, each coil moves independently of the others, making for good motion isolation.
+Furthermore, the individual pocket coils are better able to adjust to the body’s weight and contours.
 This reduces pressure points, thus making for a higher degree of comfort.
 It is the most expensive of the innerspring mattresses.

 A mattress coil spring is designed to be compressed when pressure is applied to it and to regain its former position when the pressure eases off.
-The ability to resist pressure is what gives it its bounce.
-Obviously, the thickness of the coil spring will determine how much it will compress.
+The ability to resist pressure is what gives it its firmness or softness.
+The thickness of the coil spring will determine how much it will compress.
 This, in turn, will determine the relative comfort of the mattress.
-Thickness or diameter is referred to as gauge and ranges from 12 to 15 with the higher number being thinner.

-Note that thinner coil springs will make the mattress softer to lie on while the thicker gauges give it firmness.
+Coil gauge thickness ranges from 12 to 17 with the higher number being a thinner coil.
+Thinner coil springs will make the mattress softer to lay on while the thicker gauges give it firmness.
 It, therefore, means that heavier people should go for the lower gauge coil springs because of their load bearing strength.
 The opposite is likely to be true for lighter people.
-Another issue worth considering is that thicker springs are also more durable and will increase the lifespan of your mattress.
+Another point worth considering is that thicker springs are also more durable and will increase the lifespan of your mattress.

-The number of coil springs inside your mattress.
-The lowest number should be 300 in any size mattress.
-Queen size mattresses have a coil spring count density range of 450-900 with 725 being average.
+The mattress coil count is the number of coils inside your mattress.
+The lowest number of coils should be 300 in any size mattress.
+Queen size mattress coils have a density ranging 450-900 with 725 being average.
 A top quality king size mattress could go as high as 2,000 springs.
 Most of the springs are made of tempered steel.
 The overall cost of a mattress is closely associated with the number of coils inside the mattress.